a2life/shogi-board/readme.md

     forward are disabled.
 - maskBranchOnce : boolean, default is false.
 Similar to maskBranch but it does mask branch window only once. subsequent or replayed branch will not be masked.
 - If more controlled branch masking is desired, you can add '?' as a first character of comment line.
 First branching moves after the comment will be masked.
 See below.
-- flip: boolean default to false when set to true,  Rotate board 180 degree.
+- flip: boolean default to false.
+When set to true,  Rotate the board image 180 degree.
 - grid: number. default is 1.
-Corresponds to different graphics for grid.
+Corresponds to different graphics file for grid.
 - ban: number  default is 2.
 Corresponds to different graphics for ShogiBoard
 - koma: number default is 5.
 Corresponds to different graphics for koma.
 - marker: number default is 1.
 Corresponds to different color for marker.